cdfredrick/AstroComb_HPF/startup.md

 19. Start "spectral_shaper.py"
     - Schedule optimizations as needed

-If the RIO freqeuncy (optical lock) needs to be adjusted,
+If the RIO frequency (optical lock) needs to be adjusted,
 1. Stop the "broadening_stage.py" and "spectral_shaper.py" scripts
 2. Latch the FiberLock and NanoTracks
-3. Move the Nufern to 0% and disble
+3. Move the Nufern to 0% and disable
 4. Unlock the "Optical" signal
 5. Move the frequency by adjusting the "Offset DAC" with the scroll wheel
 6. Lock the "Optical" signal